BeppoSAX-WFC catalog of fast X-ray transients: Observations

 The GRBM was particularly used to detect GRBs.
 When a threshold was exceeded, the instruments triggered into high-resolution data collecting mode.
 The GRBM catalog of GRBs includes 1082 GRBs, one third of which was missed by the on-board trigger logic for various reasons and identified on ground using more sensitive algorithms \citep{frontera2009}.
 Apart from GRB data, the instrument provided rate measurements at 1 s resolution and two bands: nominally 40-700 and $>$100 keV.
 For most of the FXTs reported here, these rate measurements are available.
 Of the 100 putative GRBs detected by the WFC, 79 were detected by the GRBM.

 The Large Area Detectors (LADs) of the BATSE instrument were slightly more sensitive than the GRBM, particularly towards lower energies (the bandpass went down to 20 keV).
 They operated simultaneously with BeppoSAX for 3.8 yr, ending with the termination of the Compton Gamma Ray Observatory on 4 June 2000.
-Many of the events dealt with here did not activate BATSE's onboard trigger system which indicates that the 50-300 keV peak fluxes were below 0.2 phot~s$^{-1}$cm$^{-2}$ (1024 ms time scale).
+Many of the events which were visible to BATSE did not activate its onboard trigger system which indicates that the 50-300 keV peak fluxes were below 0.2 cts\,s$^{-1}$cm$^{-2}$ (1024 ms time scale).
 Like GRBM, BATSE was only sensitive to burst-like features with strong variability below 1 min time scales.
-Of the 65 GRBs detected by WFC before the end of CGRO, 27 GRBs were detected by BATSE.
-The remaining were probably mostly occulted by Earth as seen from CGRO in its low-earth orbit.
+Of the 65 GRBs detected by WFC before the end of CGRO, 27 GRBs were detected by BATSE through time-wise coincidence.
+The remaining were probably mostly occulted by Earth as seen from CGRO in its low-Earth orbit.